csci1710/book/book/src/chapters/intro_modeling/intro_modeling_3.md

 ### Optimizing

-You might notice that this model takes a while to run (30 seconds on my laptop).
+You might notice that this model takes a while to run, after we start reasoning about full games.
 Why might that be?
 Let's re-examine our bounds and see if there's anything we can adjust.
 In particular, here's what the evaluator says we've got for integers:

 ![](https://i.imgur.com/UJJUqdB.png)